 3. How Does It Compare To SIBOR and Is It Good As A Mortgage Peg?

-As we are now at a historical low point in the interest rate cycle where the only direction for interest rate is to move up, this makes SORA a good peg at least in theory.
-Any hikes or upward movement will be dampened especially with the 3-month averaging effect compared to pricing in SIBOR where your loan will be repriced straightaway at the higher rate.
+As we are now at a historical low point in the interest rate cycle where the only direction for interest rate is to either move sideways or up, this makes SORA a good peg at least in theory.
+Any hikes or upward shift in rates, the effects will be dampened with the 3-month “averaging down” of SORA using past data, as opposed to pricing in SIBOR where your loan will be repriced immediately at the new and higher rate.

-However, over the months we have also observed that compounded SORA can be quite volatile just like the underlying SORA where it averages.
-Has the compounding effect smoothen out the kinks we seen in the earlier 15-year SORA chart?
-We have to observe this over time as MAS only started publishing compounded SORA from Aug 2020 so we only have a short 9-month horizon which looks like this:
+However, over the months we have also observed that compounded SORA seems to be slightly more volatile just like the underlying daily overnight SORA where it averages.
+Over the long term, does the compounding effect smoothen out the kinks we saw in the earlier chart for daily SORA (Chart 1)?

 Compare Singapore home loan rates using a comprehensive, fast and free service from MortgageWise.sg, in operations since 2014.
 Be it to refinance home loan, buy your next Singapore condo , or even explore commercial property loan, speak to our dedicated team of mortgage consultants at your service today!